Lostwave: "Ulterior Motives" / "Everyone Knows That"

 In 2021, WatZatSong user carl92 uploaded a 17-second snippet of a song recorded between 1982 and 1999; he claimed to have found the recording amongst files in a DVD backup, and speculated that it was a leftover from when he was learning to record audio.
 He also claimed that the snippet was from 1999 and possibly from Spain, where he claimed to live.
 Initially, users referred to the song as "Everyone Knows That" due to the lyrics of the snippet.

 The search for the song was initially slow to gain traction, but gained a dedicated following over time.
 A subreddit dedicated to finding the song was created, with two of its members being interviewed by French commercial TV network TF1 on 7 January 2024.
 Theorized sources for the song included a 1990s MTV broadcast, production music, or a commercial jingle.

-On 28 April 2024, the song was identified as "Ulterior Motives" by Christopher and Philip Booth, from the 1986 pornographic film Angels of Passion.
+On 28 April 2024, the song was identified by Reddit users u/One-Truth-5867 and u/south_pole_ball as "Ulterior Motives" by Christopher and Philip Booth, from the 1986 pornographic film Angels of Passion.